Hottentotti/My-wellbeing-project/README.md

 ## Background

-It has been studied that generally 20-30% of employees experience fatigue that cannot help but affect their performance.
-It derives from the fact that people are typically too tired or exhausted to receive or give resources.
-This solution boosts personal input such as recourses, wellbeing and health by improving personal self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing and enjoying, and emotional skills so that performance is better.
+It has been studied that generally 20-30% of employees experience fatigue, and that cannot help but affect their performance.
+It derives from the fact that their resources are not in balance.
+This solution boosts personal input such as recourses and resilience by improving personal self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing and enjoying, and emotional skills so that health, wellbeing and performance will be better.

 Problems to solve:
 * People do not know themselves sufficiently.